 - One or more standard hard disk (HDD) or solid-state (SSD) Compute Engine persistent disk drives

-- Optionally, a Cloud Identity and Access Management (Cloud IAM) service account that you specify for use by the VMs
+- Optionally, an Identity and Access Management (IAM) service account that you specify for use by the VMs

 - The Google Cloud APIs that are required by the SAP deployment